worldbiomusic/RelayEscape/server_wiki/TOOL.md

 - HIGH_##: The height limit of the room can be lifted step by step
 - MakingTime_##: Room MakingTime limit time can be lifted step by step
 - REDUCE_TIME: Reduces the remaining time of ChallengingTime by `Remaining time / (Current number of player + 1)`
-- GHOST: Allows viewers to spectator game mode
+- GHOST: Allow player to change gamemode to ADVENTURE OR SPECTATOR
 - FINISH: next to the TestingTIme (Core must be placed)
 - BLOCK_CHANGER: can change into block player is holding without breaking
 - HIDE: hide player from everyone